ohkami-rs/ohkami/README.md

 Ohkami only handles `ws://`.\
 Use some reverse proxy to do with `wss://`.

-WebSocket on Durable Object is available on `"rt_worker"`!
+* WebSocket on or not on Durable Object is available on `"rt_worker"`!
+* In `"rt_lambda"`, WebSocket is available only with additional `"apigateway"` feature ( because default specialization for Function URLs ) .

 ```rust,no_run
 use ohkami::prelude::*;